Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## CONTAINER-DEF STATEMENT

 This is a dedicated keyword.
-It defines *one* container, it's name, its internal processes and how they interact.
+It defines *one* container, its name, its internal processes and how they interact.

 |Key		| Meaning
 |:---	|:---